trivedisorabh/ferris/README.md

 // We use Emotion to style the components.
 // The root element name is based on the main component name.
-// All styled components are prefixed with "St" for Styled. const StSample = styled.div(
+// All styled components/elements are prefixed with "St" for Styled. const StSample = styled.div(
 	({ isLocalProp, isSomething }: StSampleProps) => css`
 		color: ${isLocalProp && 'black'};